Altair-GMRT/altair-os/README.md

 Of course, we can do the other things inside the container's bash terminal if needed.

 #### **b.
-For Building Web**
+For Building the Web App**
-It is more convenient to develop and build the web on our own machine.
+It is more convenient to develop and build the web app on our own machine.
 But since the ```rclnodejs``` requires ROS2 environment to be sourced, make sure we have ROS2 installed in our machine.
-Run the following command everytime the web project is reinstalled:
+Run the following command everytime the web app project is reinstalled:

 ```console
 # On host machine